wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 * They are part of detected malicious bot activity and you have enabled the [API Abuse Prevention](../about-wallarm/api-abuse-prevention.md) module.
 * They are part of requests with other [attack signs](../attacks-vulns-list.md).

-Blocking in these cases will occur only if the corresponding measures are applied in Wallarm.

 ## Enabling